 If I was apart from her I would be nervous until I saw her again.

 I would protest when she dropped me off at school in the mornings and beg her to take me with her to work.

 If I heard a siren while I was at school, a full on panic attack would set in and I would beg my teacher to let me use the phone to call mom’s office.
-If she didn’t pick up I would sneak out of school and walk 5 blocks to the college where she taught and I would look for her on campus until I found her, usually teaching one of her English classes.
+If she didn’t pick up, I would sneak out of school and walk 5 blocks to the college where she taught and I’d look for her on campus until I found her, usually teaching one of her English classes.
 My heart would race and I couldn’t think about anything else until I found her and saw for myself that she was safe.